 a.
 Double-click the downloaded DMG file to mount the volume

-(you may be prompted to enter the Name / Password of the OSX administrator account)
+(you may be prompted to enter the Name / Password of the MacOS administrator account)

 Proceed through the steps of the installation process.
 Use the default settings offered

 by the installer.
 If the installer does not automatically find the location of the host

 application (in the "Additional tasks" step of the installation), please